alacambra/blog/_posts/2019-04-16-state-machines-and-java-validation-api-good-fit-for-business-objects-flows.md

 <strong>State machine.
 What is it and why should you use it? </strong>

 In our context, I will define a state machine as the representation of the sates where an object or flow can be and the transitions that allow to go from one state to another state.
-The referred object or flow can be in only and only one state at a time.
+The referenced object or flow can be in only and only one state at a time.

 <strong>Match with Validation API:</strong>